ProwlTactics/ProwlTactics/README.md

-ALL ships do not interact. indlucing yumes.
+ALL ships do not interact. including yumes.